davidkuch/WatchDog/README.md

 ### Motivation for using a WatchDog
 Watchdogs are commonly found in many systems where humans cannot easily access the equipment or would be unable to react to faults in a timely manner.
 In such systems, the computer cannot depend on a human to invoke a reboot if it hangs; it must be self-reliant.

 The current Project provides an API `./include/watchdog.h` with two main functions: run or stop watching.
-The user can run the watchdog whenever he decides; in a critical section or for a longer durations.
+The user can run the watchdog whenever he decides; in a critical section or for longer durations.

 ### WD API Design